 In this post, we are going to take a look at three router performance hacks that may extend the life of your old router or make your newer router perform better.
-We will look at how to boost wifi signal with aluminium foil, how to increase wifi signal with a can.
+We will look at how to boost the wifi signal with aluminum foil, how to increase wifi signal with a can.
 The hacks in this post cost virtually nothing and are fun to try out.
-Here are three example on how to boost wifi speed.
+Here are three examples of how to boost wifi speed.
 Not guaranteed but worth a try.

 Wireless router performance hack zone

 If the tips below do not improve your Wifi signal performance then biting the bullet and getting a new router or mesh network is probably the best idea.
 Luckily routers are not that expensive.
 Many good routers are available at Amazon as well as mesh networks that are a little more pricey but will boost your wifi signal over a larger area.

 Also before you start any hacks, the placement of your router may be your main problem and by simply placing your router in a better location will improve your wifi signal.
 See my Ultimate Router Placement Guide and learn more about router placement.

 This post is for the person that wants to squeeze another year out of their old router and experiment with a few things that are already around the house.
 If you have read my post Your Ultimate Router Placement Tip Guide and put your router in the optimal spot.
 But you have one problem; you have pretty much zero budget.

 Make do with what they already have and have a little fun in the process.
 I have researched a number of hacks tried out a few to see if they do work and here are the best ones.

 Some may work as explained but some may not work for your particular situation.
 I have done my best to present good information and if anyone has their own hack or disagree with some of the hacks presented, add it to the comments below, I would love to hear your take on this topic and share it with my readers.